cube3power/atsd/rule-engine/derived.md

 ## Frequency

-The derived commands can be stored each time a command is received or removed from the window by setting the **Repeat** parameter to 'All'.
+Derived commands can be stored each time a command is received or removed from the window by setting the **Repeat** parameter to 'All'.

 The frequency can be lowered by adjusting the repeat interval.